Local service page

 In Rest House Road, vehicle-facing, glass-facing, neighbour-facing, road-facing, and child-chasing paths are separated before measurement.

-In Rest House Road, height, overlap, return length, and entry gap are matched to premium terrace practice corners, ball lift, and side drift.
+In Rest House Road, height, overlap, return length, and entry gap are matched to well-finished terrace practice corners, ball lift, and side drift.

-For premium buildings, schools, offices, clubs, and compact mixed-use spaces in Rest House Road, walls, poles, frames, slabs, compound lines, and existing structures are confirmed before anchor spacing is finalised.
+For well-finished buildings, schools, offices, clubs, and compact mixed-use spaces in Rest House Road, walls, poles, frames, slabs, compound lines, and existing structures are confirmed before anchor spacing is finalised.

 The final Rest House Road layout should control the ball without blocking players, supervision, cleaning, parking access, or regular movement.